 There are five major groups of assets in most businesses.
 They consist of cash, inventory, receivables, fixed assets, and other assets.
 The following explains the typically amount of time it takes to turn these resources into cash.

 This one is the easiest to turn into cash.
 Just stand in line at the bank.
 However, we still consider checks received from customers as cash on the books.
-So there might be a delay of a few days if the bank puts those checks on hold.
-So the reality is that cash means from 20 minutes to as long as 3 days.
+There might be a delay of a few days if the bank puts those checks on hold.
+The reality is that cash means from 20 minutes to as long as 3 days.

 Cash equivalents means stocks or bonds or some sort of paper backed by an exchange listed company or the government.
 To turn these into cash, it typically takes no more than five days.

 Once the customer buys the inventory item, the company is either paid on the spot or credit is extended.
 Typically, most businesses extend credit so a receivable is posted on the books.
 Most customers pay in about 30 days from the time of the invoice.
 Some take longer, the government and large non-profit organizations have arduous procedures to get a check issued.
-So it is not uncommon to receive the money about 45 days after an invoice is issued.
-So for receivables, the typical liquidity time is 7 to 45 days.
+It is not uncommon to receive the money about 45 days after an invoice is issued.
+For receivables, the typical liquidity time is 7 to 45 days.

 There are very few buyers of goodwill unless they purchase the entire company as a whole.
 Furthermore, there is a limited market for patents or industry research.
 This is because any small business with this type of an asset has very few if any potential buyers.
 Only the bigger organizations would be interested in these items.
 Therefore, it takes a tremendous amount of time and work to find a buyer, no less get it sold.
 Therefore, goodwill, patents, and/or research takes more than 6 months to sell.
 These types of assets are also referred to as intangibles.